How to Become a Digital Nomad in Chiang Mai

 Taxis, tuk-tuks, and Grab are another option for digital nomads.
 But the cost of using these everyday adds up overtime.
 So use them judiciously.

 Public transportation would be your cheapest bet.
-For just 15 baht to 20 baht, you could get anywhere in the city on a songthaew, or covered pickup truck with benches.
+For just 20 baht to 50 baht, you could get anywhere in the city on a songthaew, or covered pickup truck with benches.
+However, I still riding a motorcycle the best way to get around here.

 Co-working Spaces